TechTycoon99/TechTycoon99/README.md

-### Hi there 👋 I'm a senior Full-stack Blockchain developer.
+### Hi there 👋 I'm a senior Full-stack Web developer.

 ## About Me

 👦🏻 **Pronouns**: He/Him

-🔭 **I’m currently working on**: Defi, Dapp, NFT marketplace(Opensea, 0xv4), DEX(Uniswap v2,v3), Stake and Farming(Fork OlympusDAO, PancakeSwap)  and other Ecommerce sites (for real though, I love starting stuff from scratch and fresh ideas).
+🔭 **Who am I**: Passionate full-stack engineer with 6+ years of hands-on experience in developing scalable websites/applications using a wide range of front-end and back-end skills like HTML, CSS, Python, JavaScript, PHP, etc.(for real though, I love starting stuff from scratch and fresh ideas).

 🌱 **I’m currently learning**: Right now I'm obsessed with **Solidity**, **Web3** and **React**.